 9. Technical contingency plan:

-- Have a backup device or phone ready in case of technical issues.
+- Have a backup device or phone with the interview platform pre-installed ready and charged in case of technical issues.

 - Provide an alternative way to contact you in case you get disconnected.